Psykotikism/Mutant_Tanks/README.md

 			// Maximum: 99999.0 (Farthest)
 			"Acid Range"					"500.0"

-			// The Super Tank's rock spawns acid puddles when it breaks.
+			// The Super Tank's rock creates an acid puddle when it breaks.
 			// Only available in Left 4 Dead 2.
 			// 0: OFF
 			// 1: ON